Is Free Counseling Right For You? (Where to Get Therapy Online)

 Free counseling online

 This may require that you do some research.
-Sure, there are well known sites out there that offer free online counseling, but the best way to find a site that fits your specific needs is to dig in and do a search via the internet.
+Sure, there are well known sites out there that offer free online therapy, but the best way to find a site that fits your specific needs is to dig in and do a search via the internet.
+There are options for online therapy that address specific mental health disorders and ones that can help with the general stresses and challenges of life.

 Free counseling through government help and programs